 A conditional asset retirement obligation is a legal obligation to perform an asset retirement activity in which the timing, and/or, method of settlement are conditional on a future event that may or may not be within the control of the Organization.
 Uncertainty with respect to the timing, and/or method of settlement of the asset retirement obligation does not defer recognition of the liability.
 The obligation to perform the net asset retirement activity is unconditional, and accordingly, a liability should be recognized.
-The fair value of the liability for an asset retirement obligation is recorded by the Organization as an asset and a liability when there is a legal obligation associated with the retirement of a long-lived asset and the amount can be reasonably estimated.

-As of December 31, 2012, there were \$95,000 of capitalized asset retirement costs in property, plant and equipment.
+The recording of the liability for an asset retirement obligation is recorded by the Organization as an asset and a liability when there is a legal obligation associated with the retirement of a long-lived asset and the amount can be reasonably estimated.
+As of December 31, 2013 and 2012, there were \$81,000 and \$95,000, respectively, of estimated asset retirement costs in accounts payable and accrued liabilities.